gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/common-configuration.md

 All logs in Stroom and Stroom-Proxy apart from the request log are Logback based logs.

 Logback uses the concept of _Loggers_ and _Appenders_.
-A _Logger_ is a named thing that that produces log messages.
+A _Logger_ is a named thing that produces log messages.
-An _Appender is an output that a _Logger_ can append its log messages to.
+An _Appender_ is an output that a _Logger_ can append its log messages to.
 Typical _Appenders_ are:
 * File - appends messages to a file that may or may not be rolled.
 * Console - appends messages to `stdout`.